fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 * Set the value of the `includeValueInLabels` attribute to `1`, to display data values as part of the entity labels.

-* Use the `labelSepChar` attribute to specify the character, which is to work as the separator between the data value and the label name.
+* Set the `labelSepChar` attribute to specify the character which works as a separator between the data value and the label name.
 Note that this character is prefixed to the data value in the label.

 Refer to the code below: